conkyliu/MQTT.js/README.md

 MQTT.js is a client library for the [MQTT](http://mqtt.org/) protocol, written in JavaScript for node.js and the browser.

+This package is just for react-native.
+Make sure the protocol is mqtt, mqtts, or ws, wss.

+Note: tcp is not supported for now.

 ## Table of Contents
 * [__MQTT.js vNext__](#vnext)
 * [Upgrade notes](#notes)